variousauthors/the-valley/NEXTSTEPS.md

      - [x] put the window onto the bottom of the screen to indicate this state visually for debugging
      - [x] in this state a button press returns us to the map state
+- [] bug: accidentally walking after ending a fight, or accidentally attacking immediately
+     - we basically need to slow down the beginning and ending of and encounter so that the player who is pressing "up" when the encounter starts isn't automatically attacking... and the player who ends the fight isn't automatically stepping
+     - is it enough to insert a pause?
+How long?
+     - this might be trouble... normally in these games you press "A" to fight, and maybe this is why :D would not be a problem if we were rapidly pressing "A" but also these games definitely had a distinction between "press" and "hold"
+       - if you had to "press" up to attack... and only start moving on a "press" but continue moving on a "hold"...
+       - we need states "down" and then a delay and "held"
+     - might need more sophisticated input processing for stuff like password input, where it is important... input buffer...
+- [x] for now, change v0 so that "A" is the button for fight
 - [] fight v1 - whack'em
   - [] add a stat block for the monster and player in data with just HP for both